 The University of Texas at Austin expects honesty and integrity to be the ordinary way of life in all student activities.
 Plagiarism, or the use of another person's statements without giving proper credit, is dishonest and is regarded as cheating.
-Although group study and projects are often appropriate, it is expected that individual assignments and examinations will be the private efforts of the particular student.
-A student detected cheating beyond any reasonable doubt in the preparation of any individual assignment is subject to disciplinary action.
+Although group study and projects are often appropriate, it is expected that individual assignments and examinations will be the private efforts of the student.
+A student who is determined to have cheated is subject to disciplinary action.
 See the General Information Bulletin.